 Prerequisite, completion of preliminary examination and approval of Advisory Committee.
 Original research by a Ph.D. candidate.
 May be taken more than once.

 420:899.
 DISSERTATION PREPARATION.

+1-5 credits.
+(May be repeated for a total of 5 credits.)
 Prerequisite, approval of Advisory Committee.
 Writing of a Ph.D. dissertation by a Ph.D. candidate.

 430: CIVIL ENGINEERING